Hot Lips Pizza

-Hot Lips Pizza is a chain of pizza restaurants in the Portland, Oregon, area.
+HOTLIPS Pizza is a chain of pizza restaurants in the Portland, Oregon, area.
 It is known for using local, organic ingredients in its pizzas.

 History

-Hot Lips Pizza was founded in 1984 by David Yudkin's father-in-law.
+HOTLIPS Pizza was founded in 1984 by David Yudkin's father-in-law.
 Yudkin and his wife, Jeana Edelman, took over the business in 1994.
-In 2005, Hot Lips started selling fruit sodas made from local fruits.
+In 2005, HOTLIPS started selling fruit sodas made from local fruits.
 The sodas were featured in The New York Times.
 In 2011, Hot Lips made its millionth bottle of soda.

 Environmental practices

-Many of Hot Lips' ingredients are bought from local farmers, especially from farmers' markets.
+Many of HOTLIPS' ingredients are bought from local farmers, especially from farmers' markets.
 It also makes all of its packaging compostable.
 Waste heat from the ovens at their Pearl District location is used to heat the whole restaurant.